indygreg/PyOxidizer/tugger/docs/tugger.rst

 Tugger is a Rust crate containing code related to application distribution.
 Tugger defines a Starlark dialect so Starlark configuration files can be used to script the generation of distributable artifacts.
+The Starlark dialect is effectively a scriptable interface to Tugger's Rust internals.

 Tugger is part of the PyOxidizer Project and is developed inside the PyOxidizer repository at https://github.com/indygreg/PyOxidizer.
 However,